Player Control Bar

 4.0 | Buttons

-Select which options to display in your player
+Select which standard buttons to display in your player

 Use the “CC” toggle icon to turn subtitles on or off when subtitles are added to the video (learn more how to add subtitles or how to increase your video’s accessibility.).
 Use the “gear” icon to select other subtitle languages (if available).